SEARCH

 I love alliums in spring and so do the bees!
 Just as the early spring tulips and daffodils are finishing up, it’s allium time.

-There’s nothing quite like these tall, bold flowering plants with their giant purple flower heads.
+There’s nothing quite like these tall, bold flowering plants with their giant purple or white flower heads.

 As winter fades out, there are few food sources available, and the bees go wild for them, marking the transition to the warm growing season.